Tonywuhk/realai.org/labs/deepmind.md

 DeepMind has two main lines of business: Research and Applied.
 Its organized efforts in research has yielded a long list of [publications](http://realai.org/labs/deepmind/publications/).

+## Ethics

+When Google acquired DeepMind, it [agreed to establish an ethics board](https://www.theinformation.com/google-beat-facebook-for-deepmind-creates-ethics-board).
+The Guardian [reported in January 2017](https://www.theguardian.com/technology/2017/jan/26/google-deepmind-ai-ethics-board) that the board was internal and discussed confidential matters, it had convened and progressed well.
+It can also be inferred from [an official job ad](https://deepmind.com/careers/655890/) that DeepMind has an "Ethics & Impact team".

 ## Organized Research

 According to a [Financial Times report on March 17, 2017](https://www.ft.com/content/cada14c4-d366-11e6-b06b-680c49b4b4c0), DeepMind’s researchers are organised into four main groups including “Neuroscience” and “Frontiers”, each consisting of smaller teams with deeper specialties.
 "Strike teams" can be formed temporarily to achieve a particular goal.
 Resources are allocated to projects by team leaders including Hassabis and head of research Shane Legg, who said "It’s sort of a bubbling cauldron of ideas, and exploration, and testing things out, and finding out what seems to be working and why — or why not."